The entire book appears at this link with chapters added after appearing online:

 below.
 She speaks to the neighbor.
 He walks a few steps to the

-row of open mailboxes and looks inside.
+row of open mailboxes, peers inside.

 Then he returns and speaks to the fabulous Mrs. Baker as

 her son places potted plants outside.
 She lamely returns